open/close all folders

 - Never Found the Body: After her confrontation with Naraku in Mt.
 Hakurei.

 - Not So Different: When Inuyasha was trying to steal the Jewel from her, she repeatedly spares Inuyasha because she sensed that Inuyasha felt all alone just as she did.

 - Out-Gambitted: She tried to lull Naraku into a false sense of security by giving him the portion of the Sacred Jewel Kagome had been previously holding onto in order to destroy both him and the jewel was it was completed.
 This made Naraku stronger which made him able to kill her.
-In the end, her plan worked though, she wasn't as ruthless as she thought she was in order to pull it off.
+In the end, her plan worked but she wasn't as ruthless as she thought she was in order to pull it off.

 - Power Glows: With her arrows.